-NOTICE: This information should never be used to perform illegal acts!
-We discuss these details to help organizations become offensive about possible social engineering attacks and to help mitigate against these attacks.
+NOTICE: Never use this information to perform illegal acts!
+We discuss these details to help organizations become offensive about possible social engineering attacks.
+Additionally, this information will help organizations to mitigate against these attacks.

-Attackers will usually obtain the needed phone numbers from an organization’s website in addition to any specific routing emails used for customer support.
+Attackers usually obtain phone numbers from an organization’s website in addition to any specific routing emails used for customer support.
+Additionally, criminals can cull company information from social media platforms and other open source intelligence (OSINT).
 Attackers may call from a spoofed, blocked, or private phone number.
-These attackers will attempt to gain as much information as possible (including direct phone numbers, employee titles, address, social security number, and other information) about either the employee they are talking to or about a customer they are impersonating.
+These attackers will attempt to gain the following information:

 The Mumble Technique

 Generally, criminals use the mumble technique to target CSR’s/call center agents.
 An attacker mumbles a response to a question in hopes the call center agent will allow it to suffice.
 Additionally, attackers may use the mumble technique to impersonate an impaired customer or as a person calling on their behalf.
 In this report, online information brokers successfully use this scheme to dupe employees of Verizon Wireless.
 The result?
 The online brokers were able to obtain thousands of private cell phone records which they then sold.

 Criminals may impersonate in-house tech support to target a company’s employees.
 They may use real or made up network speed issues or badging.
 They’ll use technical jargon to convince the employee that it’s “ok” to provide their company ID or badge number, first and last name, job title, and even social security number.